David Zimmer: Post Queen's Park

-Since leaving Queen's Park, Zimmer works part time as a public affairs consultant.
+After leaving Queen's Park, Zimmer joined government and public relations firm Aurora Strategy Group in 2019 as a consultant.
 He resumed his volunteer role chairing the Ontario Liberal Party's dispute resolution body throughout the 2020 and 2023 leadership contests, and was one of three panelists who co-led the party's post-mortem review of its 2022 electoral defeat.